-A student may not elect the pass/no credit option in coursework of declared major programs.
+A student may not elect the pass/no credit option in coursework of declared major programs or in FYS 101 or FYS 102.

 Exceptions may be made at the discretion of the Department Chair or Program Director.
 Internships, which are graded pass/no credit, may be counted in coursework of declared major programs at the discretion of the Department Chair or Program Director.